 This tool is very popular on the internet and it is one of the best-selling snow removal tools in the world.

-For extra reach, you can get the extension kit (8-foot handles) which allows to easily remove snow from taller buildings (3 story houses).
+For extra reach, you can get the extension kit (8-foot handles) which allows you to easily remove snow from taller buildings (3 story houses).
 With the extension kit, it becomes the longest snow roof rake on this list.

 At the end of the rake, it’s cleverly designed with a patented cutter head that cuts through the snow.